jflamy/owlcms4/docs/Fly.md

 fly scale vm performance-2x --app $FLY_APP
 ```

 Running a performance-2x setup would cost 2US$ for one day -- 61$ per month.
-So you would want to revert to the "free" setup after a competition
+So you will likely want to revert to the "free" setup after a competition

 ```
 fly scale vm shared-cpu-2x --app $FLY_APP